FirebirdSQL/jaybird/devdoc/build-documentation.md

 Important properties to override are:

-- `pandoc.app` - the path to the pandoc executable used for the FAQ and release notes (defaults to `pandoc`)
 - `test.user` - the user to use for tests (defaults to `sysdba`); this user must have privileges to create databases and users
 - `test.password` - the password for user of previous property (defaults to